IBM-Watson/design-guide/CONTRIBUTING.md

 ## Pull Requests

 * **DO NOT ISSUE A PULL REQUEST WITHOUT FIRST [SUBMITTING AN ISSUE](#submitting-issues)**
 * Pull requests should reference their related issues.
-If the pull request closes an issue, [please reference its closing in your commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).
+If the pull request closes an issue, [please reference its closing from a commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).
 Pull requests not referencing any issues will be closed.
 * Pull request titles should be descriptive, explaining at the high level what it is doing, and should be written in the same style as [Git commit messages](#git-commit-messages).
-* Update the `CHANGELOG` with the changes made by your pull request, making sure to use the proper [Emoji](#emoji-cheatsheet).
+* Update the [CHANGELOG](#maintaining-thechangelog) with the changes made by the pull request, making sure to use the proper [Emoji](#emoji-cheatsheet).
-* Make sure you have [installed the development environment](https://github.com/IBM-Watson/design-library#installation), [updated your runner to the latest version](https://github.com/IBM-Watson/design-library#updating-the-runner), and have [run the library locally](https://github.com/IBM-Watson/design-library#running-locally) to ensure that your code works properly.
+* Make sure that the steps for [Developing for the Watson Design Library](https://github.com/IBM-Watson/design-library/wiki/Developing-for-the-Design-Library) have been followed
 * Follow our JavaScript and CSS styleguides.
 We have linters set up to catch most of it.
-* Ensure that you have [EditorConfig](http://editorconfig.org/) installed in your editor of choice and that it is functioning properly.
+* Ensure that [EditorConfig](http://editorconfig.org/) installed in the editor used to work on the library and that it is functioning properly.
-* Do not squash or rebase your commits when submitting a Pull Request.
-It makes it much harder to follow your work and make incremental changes.
+* Do not squash or rebase commits when submitting a Pull Request.
+It makes it much harder to follow work and make incremental changes.
-* Update the [CHANGELOG](#maintaining-thechangelog) with your changes.
-* Ensure no Emoji tags are used in the title of your Pull Request
+* Ensure no Emoji tags are used in the title of the Pull Request

 ### Git Commit Messages